-Biobehavioral health refers to interdisciplinary research and practice at the interface of the biological with the behavioral sciences.
-The approach combines a core interest in psychosocial factors in health and health behavior, along with new advances informed through scientific disciplines as diverse as behavioral genetics to psychoimmunology.
-Biobehavioral health encompasses clinical practice in the traditional areas of psychiatry, clinical psychology, counseling, and behavioral medicine.
+Biobehavioral health refers to interdisciplinary research and practice at the interface of the biological with the behavioral sciences. .
+It combines an interest in psychosocial factors in health and health behavior, along with advances in disciplines as diverse as behavioral genetics and psychoimmunology.
+In our department, biobehavioral health encompasses clinical practice in psychiatry, clinical psychology, counseling, and behavioral medicine.
 It incorporates both applied research and practice in prevention and treatment of chronic illness and behavioral health.
-It also includes research efforts spanning the role of stress in immune functioning, addiction, and disease.
-Finally, it includes community intervention, and broader study of risk and protective factors in health and well-being.
+It also includes research efforts spanning the role of stress in health, immune functioning, addiction, and disease.
+Finally, it includes community intervention, and broader study of risk and protective factors in health, resilience, and well-being.

 Department News, Events, and Seminars

 Dr. Beehler part of a team funded as 1 of 12 Minnesota Accountable Communities for Health

 Sarah Beehler is part of an interdisciplinary team that was recently chosen as 1 of 12 Minnesota Accountable Communities for Health .
 The team received a $370,000 two-year grant.